-To demonstrate that incorporating the pretraining on the MD dataset is necessary, we further investigated whether Dynaformer can capture the intrinstic binding-related patterns from the MD trajectory dataset, such as the entropy feature, the enthalpy feature, and the subtle differences in protein-ligand interactions.
+To demonstrate that incorporating the pretraining on the MD dataset is necessary, we further investigated whether Dynaformer can capture the intrinsic binding-related patterns from the MD trajectory dataset, such as the entropy feature, the enthalpy feature, and the subtle differences in protein-ligand interactions.
 More specifically, we performed three case studies from the test set of CASF-2016, where Dynaformer offered more accurate predictions in comparison with baseline methods.
-We employed ECIF and SIGN as baselines for comparison in these case studies, which were a fingerprint-based and a graph-based binding affinity prediction model trained on static crystal structures, respectively.
+We employed ECIF and SIGN as baselines for comparison in these case studies, which were fingerprint-based and graph-based binding affinity prediction models trained on static crystal structures, respectively.